-The WSLRA and HHRA{country foods} for the Meadowbank Complex will evaluate risks to wildlife and consumers of country foods from contaminant exposure in and around the mine site every three years during operation.
+The WSLRA and HHRAcountry foods for the Meadowbank Complex will evaluate risks to wildlife and consumers of country foods from contaminant exposure in and around the mine site every three years during operation.
 Results will be reported to NIRB in the context of Agnico Eagle's Annual Report for the Meadowbank Complex.

-Because of the conservative assumptions included at this level of assessment, there is generally considered to be a high degree of certainty associated with results indicating negligible risk (i.e. HQ <1 for the wildlife assessment, or <0.2 for the HHRA{county foods}).
-When hazard quotients exceed these targets and differ substantially (generally, by more than an order of magnitude) between mine-related and external reference sites for a certain COPC, incremental risk due to mine operation will be classified as potentially unacceptable and more detailed investigations will be initiated.
-This may include a desktop review and refining of the assessment parameters, and/or additional sampling in the subsequent year to confirm results.
+Because of the conservative assumptions included at this level of assessment, there is generally considered to be a high degree of certainty associated with results indicating negligible risk (i.e. HQ <1 for the wildlife assessment, or <0.2 for the HHRAcounty foods).
+When hazard quotients exceed these targets and measured concentrations in environmental media differ substantially between mine-related and external reference sites for an individual COPC, incremental risk due to mine operation will be classified as potentially unacceptable and more detailed investigations will be initiated.
+This may include a desk-top review and refining of the assessment parameters, and/or additional sampling in the subsequent year to confirm results.
 In the case that results of refined assessments continue to indicate unacceptable risk, adaptive management may include such interventions as capping of dust sources, increased road watering, delineation of contaminated areas, and deterrence methods pending reclamation.

-REFERENCES
+5 REFERENCES